865charlesw/x12tools/README.md

 [(4, ['N1', 'BT', 'BUYER ORGANIZATION', '92', '5678'])]
 ```

+Note that for readability, the segment removal is not reflected in other sections below.

 ### Updating Transaction Set Trailers

 This is also performed automatically when writing to string or file.